Hardware

 Synchronization of Trigger and Pulse Streamer 8/2 clock

 The jitter of the TriggerToData can be avoided by phase aligning the trigger signal with the Pulse Streamer 8/2 clock.
-You can achieve synchronization by using the external 125 MHz clock input capability of the Pulse Streamer 8/2 (see Using an external clock).
+You can achieve synchronization by using the external 125 MHz or 10 MHz clock input capability of the Pulse Streamer 8/2 (see Using an external clock).
 All internal clocks related to the Pulse Streamer 8/2 output stages will be derived from the signal fed to the clock input.

 ../_images/TriggerSync.png